- Privacy Statement for Members

 You’ll be required to resume your suspended cover within 2 months of returning to Australia and premiums must be paid from the date of re-entry.
 Your passport, boarding pass or a statutory declaration may be required to be presented to Frank as proof of travel.

 A 3 year maximum cover suspension period for overseas travel applies.
-Only the balance of outstanding waiting or benefit limitation periods need to be served upon resumption of your membership.
+Only the balance of outstanding waiting periods need to be served upon resumption of your membership.

 Please note that your Certified Age of Entry (CAE), for the purposes of calculating Lifetime Health Cover (LHC) loading, may be affected by periods of absence of 3 years or longer.
 See the LHC section for details.